 on October 10, 2018

-This year you’re going to do it: You’re going to strike out on your own, and finally start your own business; you have the right experience and knowledge, and even a great product.
-But is there a path that can potentially lead your business to being more successful?
+This year you’re going to do it: You’re going to strike out on your own, and finally start your own small business; you have the right experience and knowledge, and even a great product.
+But is there a path that can potentially lead your startup to being more successful?

 For one, you should call a lawyer.
-“When you start getting the inkling that you may want to start a business, that’s when you want to find a business attorney to help organize that inkling,” says attorney Marshall Rinderer.
+“When you start getting the inkling that you may want to start a business, that’s when you want to find a business attorney to help organize that inkling,” says attorney Marshall Rinderer of Rinderer Law Firm.

 One of the first considerations you’ll have to decide is what type of business structure is right for you.
 And to determine that, you must figure out which tax structure is right for you.
-For example, a corporation is taxed differently than a limited liability company, and, depending on the size of the company, there are advantages and disadvantages to either model.
+For example, an S or C corporation is taxed differently than a limited liability company, and, depending on the size of the company, there are advantages and disadvantages to either model.

 Outside of business structure model, you should also consider the internal structure.
 If you are the sole employee of a business, there will not likely be many disputes over how to run things.
 But, as Rinderer notes, if you’re starting your business with another individual, it’s even more important to have an attorney off the bat.
 Even though there will always be stressors on business owners that cannot be easily foreseen, if the organizational documentation has been thorough and has covered all contingencies then disputes can be resolved quickly and efficiently and everyone will get paid what they have agreed to be paid.